desktop/desktop/docs/process/issue-triage.md

 ## More Information Needed

-If a reviewer cannot understand or reproduce the issue with the information provided, they should add a comment indicating what is not clear and add the label more-information-needed.
+If a reviewer cannot understand or reproduce the issue with the information provided, they should add a comment indicating what is not clear and add the label `more-information-needed`.

 Although we use a bot, the first responder should also do a manual sweep of issues that are open and labeled more-information-needed at least once a week.
-* If a more-information-needed issue is stale for more than 14 days after the last comment by a reviewer, the issue will be automatically closed by the no-response bot.
+* If a `more-information-needed` issue is stale for more than 14 days after the last comment by a reviewer, the issue will be automatically closed by the no-response bot.
 * If the original poster did not fill out the issue template and has not responded to our request within 7 days, close the issue with the following message `I'm closing the issue due to inactivity but I'm happy to re-open if you can provide more details.`

 ## Needs Reproduction